epfl-ada/ada-2023-project-jellyfish401/README.md

 * Q1: How different are the length of these articles and their number of hyperlinks for each region?
 * Q2: How positive or negative is the content of these articles?

-**Second**, we want to focus on the pathways that were taken by the players, where the target article of the game is a country:
+**Second**, we focus on the pathways that were taken by the players, where the target article of the game is a country:
 * Q3: Is there a correlation between the ratio of finished pathways and the region or economic classification of a country?
-* Q4: Is there a correlation between the length of the pathway taken respectively the time needed and the region or economic classification of a country?
+* Q4: Is there a correlation between the length of the pathway taken or the time needed and the region or economic classification of a country?

-**Third**, we want to deepen the analysis by controlling for two confounders (population size and economic classification) and answer the following questions:
+**Third**, we deepen the analysis by controlling for two confounders (population size and economic classification) and answer the following questions:
 * Q5: By investigating article length, article sentiment or number of hyperlinks while controlling for population size and economic classification, is there a representation bias based on countries in Wikipedia?
 * Q6: While controlling for as much of the bias in the dataset as we can, do we see additional cultural bias of the players in the pathways they have taken?